BASIC PRINCIPLES OF JUDGING

 it was decided that in as far as size and ADA are concerned, the

-road policy should be adopted.
+middle-of-the-road policy should be adopted.
 However, sufficient variation to

 adapt to the environment should be provided.
 Discriminate against too large or